ZhuEthan/ZhuEthan.github.io/_posts/2020-04-27-machine learning from Andrew's course.md

 **Tradeoff between precision and recall**

 \\(F_1\\) score: \\(2*\frac{PR}{P+R}\\).
 Both recall and precision should large, or F score will be small.

+**We could use F score to pick threshold for classifier instead of always using 0.5**